-Unit Portraiture Portraiture

-Technique Drawing

-One Skills Enjoys making marks, signs and symbols on a variety of types of paper Is spontaneously expressive, using marks, lines and curves Uses line to represent objects seen, remembered or imagined

-Year C Unit Famous Artist Kandinsky
+Unit Famous Artist Kandinsky

-Technique Painting
+Technique Painting o ainting

-Skills Explores making marks on a variety of papers Uses a variety of tools to spread paint - straws, matchsticks as well as brushes Explores mark- making using thick brushes, foam and sponge brushes Experiments with and enjoys colour
+Year One Skills Explores making marks on a variety of papers Uses a variety of tools to spread paint - straws, matchsticks as well as brushes Explores mark- making using thick brushes, foam and sponge brushes Experiments with and enjoys colour

-Unit Portraiture

-Technique Drawing

-Skills Uses line and tone to represent things seen, remembered or observed

-Unit Pottery (Emma Bridgewater)

-Technique Sculpture

-Year Two Skills Awareness of natural and man-made forms Expression of personal experiences and ideas Create shape and form from direct observation (malleable and rigid materials) Replicate patterns and textures and consider decorative techniques e.g. painting/printing Look at the mass production of pottery and understand the process.

-Unit Famous Artist Study: Quinten Blake Drawing and Sketching
+Unit Pottery (Emma Bridgewater) Year Two Technique Sculpture and Pottery Skills Awareness of natural and man-made forms Expression of personal experiences and ideas Create shape and form from direct observation (malleable and rigid materials) Replicate patterns and textures and consider decorative techniques e.g. painting/printing Look at the mass production of pottery and understand the process.
+Unit Famous Artist Study: Quinten Blake Drawing and Sketching Technique Drawing and Painting Skills Explores tone using different grades of pencil, pastel and chalk Explores shading, using different media Draws familiar things from different viewpoints Uses line, tone and shade to represent things seen, remembered or imagined

-Technique Drawing

-Skills Explores tone using different grades of pencil, pastel and chalk Explores shading, using different media Draws familiar things from different viewpoints Uses line, tone and shade to represent things seen, remembered or imagined
+Unit Famous artists study: David Hockney

+Year Three Technique Collage: Photogr raphy

-Unit Portraiture Technique Drawing Skills Is happy to experiment with line, tone and shade r Three Unit Famous artists study: David Hockney Year Technique Collage Skills Selects and sorts, cuts, tears, stitches and discusses Has experience of adhesives and decides on the most effective for a given task Develops skills of overlapping and overlaying Develops awareness of contrasts in texture and colour Experiments with creating mood, feeling, movement and areas of interest Uses the natural environment or townscapes as a stimulus
+Skills Selects and sorts, cuts, tears, stitches and discusses Has experience of adhesives and decides on the most effective for a given task Develops skills of overlapping and overlaying Develops awareness of contrasts in texture and colour Experiments with creating mood, feeling, movement and areas of interest Uses the natural environment or townscapes as a stimulus

-Unit Portraiture

-Technique Drawing

-Skills Uses a range of materials to produce line, tone and shade

 Unit Famous artist study: Frida Kahlo

-Technique Painting self-port raits
+JĽ Technique Painting self-portraits

-Year Four Skills Can analyse work of an artist and explore their particular style.
+Skills Can analyse work of an artist and explore their particular style.
 Uses colour and marks to express mood Introduces different types of brushes for specific purposes

-Unit Famous artist study: Picasso
+Year Four Unit Famous artist study: Picasso

-Technique Collage
+, Ye Technique Collage ( Cubism)

 Skills Selects and uses materials to achieve a specific outcome Embellishes, using a variety of techniques, including drawing, painting and printing Applies knowledge of different techniques as a form of expression Designs an artefact, using knowledge of techniques, for a specific outcome

-Unit Portraiture

-Year Five Technique Drawing

-Skills Selects appropriate media and techniques to achieve a specific outcome

 Unit Famous artist study: Turner

 Technique Painting

-Skills Creates pattern using different tools and colours Uses colour and marks to express mood Represents things observed, remembered or imagined, using colour/tools Introduces different types of brushes for specific purposes Explores the effect on paint of adding water, glue, sand, sawdust Introduces primary and secondary colours with the addition of black and white and other hues
+Year Four Skills Creates pattern using different tools and colours Uses colour and marks to express mood Represents things observed, remembered or imagined, using colour/tools Introduces different types of brushes for specific purposes Explores the effect on paint of adding water, glue, sand, sawdust Introduces primary and secondary colours with the addition of black and white and other hues

-Unit Por traiture

-Technique Drawing

-Skills Selects appropriate media and techniques to achieve a specific outcome

 Unit Famous artist study: Banksy

-Technique Pi rinting
+Technique Printing

-Year Six Skills Explores colour mixing through printing, using two colours and a variety of materials Compares own image and pattern making with that of well-known artists Recreates images through relief printing using card Builds up drawings and images of whole or parts of items using various techniques, e.g. card, relief Experiments with approaches used by other artists
+Skills Explores colour mixing through printing, using two colours and a variety of materials Compares own image and pattern making with that of well-known artists Recreates images through relief printing using card Builds up drawings and images of whole or parts of items using various techniques, e.g. card, relief Experiments with approaches used by other artists

-Unit 3D sculptures Greek art Clay Pots
+Six Unit 3D sculptures Greek art Clay Pots

-Technique 3D work ÿ .
+Year Technique 3D work

-Skills Compares and recreates form and shape to natural and made environments Uses stimuli to create simple 2D and 3D images using a variety of tools and materials Begins to look at colour and pattern in 3D structures, transferring the knowledge to their own work Explores how stimuli can be used as a starting point for 3D work with a particular focus on form, shape, pattern, texture, colour Looks at 3D work from a variety of genres and cultures and develops own response through experimentation Makes imaginative use of the knowledge they have acquired of tools, techniques and materials to express own ideas and feelings
+Ye Skills Compares and recreates form and shape to natural and made environments Uses stimuli to create simple 2D and 3D images using a variety of tools and materials Begins to look at colour and pattern in 3D structures, transferring the knowledge to their own work Explores how stimuli can be used as a starting point for 3D work with a particular focus on form, shape, pattern, texture, colour Looks at 3D work from a variety of genres and cultures and develops own response through experimentation Makes imaginative use of the knowledge they have acquired of tools, techniques and materials to express own ideas and feelings